hmms117/famfold/docs/familyfold_plan.md

 For implementation-ready guidance, dive into the component documents linked above.
 Each file contains Tier 1 checklists, schemas, and validation steps plus Tier 2/Tier 3 follow-up notes relevant to that area.
+When enabling the SaESM2 fast path, consult the [Tier 1 SaESM2 addendum](familyfold_tier1_plan_addendum.md) for operational guidance and cache warmup expectations.